One in four (26%) adults have some type of disability and overall, around 61 million people of all ages in the U.S. (18.5%) have a disability.

 The Americans with Disabilities Act (ADA) requires some businesses to make accommodations for people with disabilities, including making websites accessible.
 But, it is worth noting that when ADA came into force in 1990 the internet was itself relatively new and unknown.
 Therefore it does not give clear regulations defining web accessibility.

 Businesses that fall under ADA Title 1 or ADA Title 3 must have a website that gives ‘reasonable accessibility’ to people with disabilities.
 Under Title, I of the ADA, any business with at least 15 full-time employees that operates for 20 or more weeks every year is governed by the law.

-Under Title III, businesses that are classed as ‘public accommodation’, like hotels, banks, and public transport providers, are also required to make both physical and digital accommodations.
+Under Title III, businesses that are classed as ‘public accommodations’, like hotels, banks, and public transport providers, are also required to make both physical and digital accommodations.

 Although there are no clear guiding rules on website accessibility covered by the ADA, businesses that are covered by it must still offer an accessible website that accommodates people with disabilities.
-In order to achieve this businesses need to be aware of some key case law plus the regulations that apply to federal agencies’ websites.
+In order to achieve this businesses need to be aware of some key case laws plus the regulations that apply to federal agencies websites.

 Web Content Accessibility Guidelines

 To follow ADA law and make your website and other digital content accessible it’s essential to understand the Web Content Accessibility Guidelines (WCAG) 2.1.
 The guidelines are produced by World Wide Web Consortium (W3C), the main international standards organization for the World Wide Web, and define how to make web content more accessible to people with disabilities.

 The guidelines and success criteria are organized around four principles, which set the foundation for anyone to access and use web content.
 They are: perceivable, operable, understandable, and robust.